 Code review is critical for quality code.
-There are many ways to do it, many tools were made to help.
-We use gerrit which is nice.
-But when a change author rebases the patch set diff is nearly useless.
-That is sad – the ticket four years old.
-I fixed it in an ad hoc [...]
+There are many ways to do it and many tools to help with the process, such as gerrit, phabricator, reviewboard and github code review.
+We use gerrit, which is nice.
+But there’s one annoying problem: when a change author rebases a change and pushes the rebased patch for [...]

 Category Archives: programming